DragosDomini/STARFALL/README.md

 ## 🌠 A Cosmic Falling-Tetrimino Game Made for Offline Play on PC and Mobile Devices.

-# ⚠️ *MAJOR WIP — link is below but not functional yet*
+# ⚠️ *MAJOR WIP — link is below but not completely functional yet*

 [▶️ **Play STARFALL**](https://github.com/DragosDomini/STARFALL/blob/main/index.html)